 Cats are adapted to eat relatively small amounts of highly digestible, energy-dense food, with an optimal level of vitamins, minerals and micronutrients.
 Proteins derived from vegetables are much less easily digested, lack many of the vitamins, minerals and micronutrients that are necessary for complete absorbtion and must be consumed in much greater quantities to obtain sufficient energy for healthy functioning.

 I know some people turn to nutritional supplements when feeding their animals a vegan diet however I see nothing ethical about feeding your animal chemicals.

-I’ll probably get a lot of flack especially off of peta2 staff for saying all this, and I’ll probably just have posts after this post going ‘Oh but look at this study! ’ as I know peta has their vegan animal food campaign.
+I’ll probably get a lot of flack especially off of peta2 staff for saying all this, and I’ll probably just have posts after this post going ‘Oh but look at this study! :D’ as I know peta has their vegan animal food campaign.
 But you can’t change fact.